Mageacallll/SafeShardTransfer/docs/reports/final-summary.md

 Under message loss or crashes:

-> **The system may fail to complete reassignment and instead converge by safe abort.**
+> **The system may fail to complete reassignment, but now converges by either completion or safe abort.**

 ---